Division of Research

 Anticipated Timeline of Advance Accounts

-Advance accounts are created for short‐term purposes; therefore, all advance accounts are converted to active awards within a reasonable timeframe.
-As such, after six months, the Sponsored Projects team will need to re-approve accounts that remain in advance status for an extended period of time.
-A rationale for extending the advance account will be requested as part of this evaluation, and the Sponsored Projects team will then determine whether it is reasonable to extend the period of the advance account and communicate its decision to the department.
-If the extension is not approved, the advance account must be closed and all charges will be transferred to departmental accounts.
+Advance Accounts are created for short‐term purposes; therefore, all Advance Accounts are converted to active awards within a reasonable timeframe.
+As such, after six months, the Sponsored Projects team will need to re-approve accounts that remain in Advance status for an extended period of time.
+A rationale for extending the Advance Account will be requested as part of this evaluation, and the Sponsored Projects team will then determine whether it is reasonable to extend the period of the Advance Account and communicate its decision to the department.
+If the extension is not approved, the Advance Account must be closed and all charges must be transferred to departmental accounts.

 Closing an Account in Advance Status

-The Sponsored Projects team is responsible for removing expenditures from the advance account if the award is not made, not accepted or if the terms of the award deem expenditures to be unallowable.
-The expenditures will be written off against the cost center or other preferable worktags provided by the department.
+The Sponsored Projects team is responsible for removing expenditures from the Advance Account if the award is not made, not accepted or if the terms of the award deem expenditures to be unallowable.
+Expenditures will be transferred to the designated cost center, after which the cost center may make additional transfers to non-sponsored project accounts, as needed.

 Fabricated Equipment Requests